 - Eat fresh vegetables and serve salads without high-fat and mayonnaise dressings.
 Instead, use a small quantity of olive oil and vinegar without adding salt.

 - Reduce the amount of starch by mixing steamed rice with vegetables or legumes to add flavor, and incorporate fiber into your dish that increases the feeling of fullness.
 One cup of cooked rice or spaghetti is sufficient for a meal.

 - Figure out your everyday meals in advance.
-Irregular dining hours, tendency to overeat and the fried or starchy nature of many dishes are all contributing factors to an expanding waistline.
+Irregular dining hours, the tendency to overeat and the fried or starchy nature of many dishes are all contributing factors to an expanding waistline.
 Tackle this by planning your meals.
 By identifying the meals you want to prepare each day, you will reduce the amount you cook and introduce a healthy dish or a healthier cooking method.

-- Continue exercising, for instance walking for 30 minutes a day, swimming or working out in an air-conditioned gym.
+- Continue exercising, for instance walking for 30 minutes a day, swimming, or working out in an air-conditioned gym.